Searching for ribbons with machine learning: Machine learning

+After these steps, we decide to twist the band clockwise twice, see diagram 4 of Figure~\ref{fig:GCBT-Example-Trefoil}).
+This does not change the $B$-matrix, but is reflected in adding $-1$ to the $T$ matrix for each twist (minus because we twisted clockwise rather than counter-clockwise),

-\begin{rem} Our representation of the link in terms of the GCBT channels does not capture self-intersecting bands or the possibility that the same node on the dual graph is visited more than once.
+As the next action, we choose an attach action which ends the band.
+We choose to end it in region 3, see diagram 5 of Figure~\ref{fig:GCBT-Example-Trefoil}).
+We do not update the band matrix to reflect this change; rather, since the band is now completed, we reset it (and the twist matrix) to the zero matrix, in preparation for the next band.
+But we do update the graph and component matrix to describe the new link that we obtained from attaching this band.
+We highlighted the two link components in black and orange.
+The resulting two-component link consists of a trefoil (black) and a linked unknot (orange).
+This is a legal band, and after simplification, which includes Reidemeister move 2 on the orange component, we would have added one new crossing, the twist in the band. \begin{rem} Our representation of the link in terms of the GCBT channels does not capture self-intersecting bands or the possibility that the same node on the dual graph is visited more than once.
 Mathematically, such bands are allowed (and perhaps even necessary in a given diagram).
 These more general bands can be simulated in our set-up by making the diagram larger using Reidemeister moves.
 Including them in the action space associated to a fixed diagram would require a fundamentally different data structure, which might be worthwhile exploring in the future. \end{rem}

 In our set-up, terminal states that ``win the game'' are unlinks.
 Hyperparameters include a maximum number of steps, number of dual graph vertices, number of components, and number of bands.
 If during the game these hyperparameters are exceeded, or if the band cannot be ended consistently with the legal actions described above, the game is ``lost."
 An episode experienced by the agent goes from the start of the game until it is won or lost.